Meta removes Iran-based fake accounts targeting Instagram users in Scotland | Technology

 Facebook parent Meta Platforms removed a network of fake accounts that originated in Iran and targeted Instagram users in Scotland with content supporting Scottish independence, the company's investigators said on Thursday.
 The network used fake accounts to pose as locals in England and Scotland, posting photos and memes about current events and criticism of the United Kingdom's government, Meta said.

-The accounts posted commentary about Scottish independence and organized their content around common hashtags promoting the cause, though they at times misspelled them, the company said.
+The accounts organized their content around common hashtags promoting the cause, though they at times misspelled them, the company said.
 The accounts also posted about football and UK cities, likely to make the fictitious personas seem more authentic.
-The network used photos of media personalities and celebrities from the UK and Iraq as well as profile pictures likely created through AI techniques, Meta said.
+Some of the fake accounts used profile pictures likely created through AI techniques, while others used photos of media personalities and celebrities from the UK and Iraq as profile pictures, Meta said.

 In a referendum on Scottish independence in 2014, Scots voted 55%-45% to remain in the United Kingdom, but both Brexit and the British government's handling of the COVID-19 crisis have bolstered support for independence among Scots and demands for a second vote.
 Meta said its investigation found links to individuals in Iran, including people with a background in teaching English as a foreign language.